SOCRA-EPITA-SIGL-2024/reactive-frontend/README.md

 > Note: It's similar to what you have done, but without the `frontend/` directory.

-You should now see same the reactive-frontend workshop but using React, congrats!
+You should now see same page from **your** [responsive-frontend workshop implentation](https://github.com/SOCRA-EPITA-SIGL-2024/responsive-frontend) but using React, congrats!

 ## Step 2: Make the menu reactive

-You will use [react-router-dom (v6)](https://reactrouter.com/docs/en/v6) JavaScript library to implement it.
+You will use [react-router-dom (v6)](https://reactrouter.com/en/6.10.0/start/tutorial) JavaScript library to implement it.

 - Install `react-router-dom` in your `frontend/` project: